Paramount+: Merger of Skydance Media and Paramount Global

+Geographical expansion

+In the United Kingdom and Ireland, the service launched on June 21, 2022, one day earlier than planned, and is available to watch on the Amazon Prime Video platform and as a standalone app.
+Subscribers to Sky Cinema received access to the service as part of their subscription, however in January 2025 the offering was shifted from the ad-free to the ad-supported subscription.

+An announcement about the launch of Paramount+ in Italy, France, Germany, Switzerland and Austria in the second half of the year was made in early 2022. in late 2022, Paramount+ announced that the streaming service will be launched in France and French-speaking Switzerland on December 1, followed by its arrival in Germany, Austria, and German-speaking Switzerland on December 8.

+Paramount+ was replaced in the Nordics by SkyShowtime, a joint venture with Comcast that also includes Sky Studios and NBCUniversal content.
+SkyShowtime was subsequently launched throughout many European countries over the course of late 2022 and early 2023, not including territories where Sky operates as a pay TV provider or France.

+The service is scheduled to be launched in Japan from November 15, 2023, in partnership with the cable television J:COM and Wowow, as part of their video streaming services, under a similar agreement to that of the South Korea.

+This service launched in South Korea on June 16, 2022, on the TVING video streaming platform operated by the entertainment company CJ ENM.
+TVING subscribers can stream Paramount+ content at no additional charge, but the Paramount+ hub on TVING in South Korea ended after June 18, 2024.

 Subscribers

-In 2021, the company ViacomCBS issued a press release that revealed the combined number of subscribers to both CBS All Access and Showtime (another streaming product).
+In 2021, ViacomCBS issued a press release that revealed the combined number of subscribers to both CBS All Access and Showtime (another streaming product).
 That press release revealed that the two streaming services had a combined 19.2 million US subscribers, though the release did not provide individual numbers for either service.
-In May 2021, ViacomCBS reported to have gained 6 million subscribers during the first quarter of 2021.
+In May, ViacomCBS reported to have gained 6 million subscribers during the first quarter.
 This brought the total number of global subscribers for ViacomCBS streaming platforms (Paramount+, Showtime, BET+) to 36 million.
 Out of the 36 million subscribers, a majority of these subscribers are subscribed to Paramount+; however, the exact number of subscribers were not released.

 On February 15, 2022, Paramount announced that 32.8 million subscribers have signed up for Paramount+ as of the end of 2021.
-This number increased to 39.6 million as of the end of March 2022 and reached to 43.4 million by September 2022.
+This number increased to 39.6 million as of late March and reached to 43.4 million by September.

+According to the Wall Street Journal, Paramount plans to raise subscription prices for Paramount+ in the United States in early 2026.